NOTES ON EGYPTIAN RELIGION AND

 but on closer examination there are many problems.

-That the Egyptians had copied the belt stars seemed not unreasonable - the correspondence between the positions of stars and pyramids was quite good and the small discrepancies in position could be ascribed to the need for the layout to conform to geometric constraints.
+That the Egyptians had copied the belt stars seemed not unreasonable - the correspondence between the positions of these stars and the Giza pyramid trio seemed not so far fetched, and the small discrepancies in position might be ascribed to the need for the layout to conform to geometric constraints.
 But what of the orientation of the three pyramid centres?
-This might be expected to reproduce the configuration of the belt as it lay on the meridian in 2450 BC (the revised date for Khufu put forward by Bauval (7)) yet it did not.
+This might be expected to reproduce the configuration of the belt as it lay on the meridian in 2450 BC (the revised date for Khufu put forward by Bauval).
+Yet it did not.

 As we have seen, the Giza group is laid out along a 45 degree diagonal.
 The layout position for the belt is achieved when the star Saiph, in the 'left leg' of Orion/Osiris, lies vertically below the star Al Nitak.
-As may be seen from these comparison pictures of Alnitak on the meridian, this was not case in 10450 BC -
+(Comparable to the simultaneous transit method for determing north using a string and plumb bob).
+But, as may be seen from these comparison pictures of Alnitak on the meridian, this was not case in 10450 BC -

 At the estimated date of 2570 BC